2026 MARGARET A. GANNON (MAG) LEGAL EDUCATION STIPEND

 Women Lawyers of Alameda County (WLAC) established the Margaret A. Gannon legal education stipend fund to provide financial assistance to help offset some of the costs of a bar review course (or related study materials) for law students and graduates who are preparing to take the July California Bar Exam.

-Up to four $2000 stipends will be awarded at the WLAC Spring Reception on April 24, 2025.
+Up to four $2000 stipends will be awarded at the WLAC Spring Reception.

 -